tdurouchoux/dsview_vault/topics/Concept/Lockfile.md

 type: Concept
 ---

-A file that lists all dependencies of a project, pinned to specific versions to ensure reproducibility.
+A file that lists all dependencies in a project, pinned to specific versions to ensure reproducibility.